m3data/Ministry-of-Futility-Game/Plot.md

 context: ;End of the line or is there some wiser paths to find as you do the futility grind?;

 Choices:
-- Play again?: Start; None
+- Play again?: Start; resetGame

 # PLOT_END